Raphael-Hemme/Raphael-Hemme.github.io/_posts/2021-01-09-excerpt-hirschauer-putting-things-into-words.md

 ### Summary and key points
 Hirschauer's [paper](https://www.theorie.soziologie.uni-mainz.de/files/2019/09/2006_HumStud_Putting-Things-Into-Words.pdf) unfolds its arguments around the initial proposition that ethnography should not be understood as a form of naturalistic documentation of human knowledge which could be primarily studied through verbal expressions (spoken or written words that are frequently elicited and recorded in interview situations) but instead as a way to describe the "'silent' dimension of the social".

-As part of a general introduction which gives a great overview of the academic debates concerning ethnographic writing and description that constitute the context for Hirschauer's question and argument, the paper dives deeper into "The problem of forgetting: noting and recording" (415-419) and offers an excursus on the question "Can recordings preserve an original" (419-422).
-I do not focus on those sections of the text, however, and turn to the different forms of "silence" instead.
+As part of a general introduction which gives a great overview of the academic debates concerning ethnographic writing and description that constitute the context for Hirschauer's question and argument, the paper dives deeper into "The problem of forgetting: noting and recording" (Hirschauer 2007: 415-419) and offers a subchapter on the question whether "recordings [can] preserve an original" (419-422).
+I won't go into those sections of the text, however, and focus on the different forms of "silence" instead.

 Hirschauer differentiates the following aspects in the silent dimension of the social:
 * The voiceless